Learn more about our Residency Program - from our Residents!

 Residency education at the UW is about cross-training and exposure to several distinct practice environments.
 Two medical centers serve as “home”: Harborview Medical Center (a level 1 adult and pediatric trauma and burn center / county hospital) and the University of Washington Medical Center (large tertiary care center).
 The remainder of resident training time is divided between Valley Medical Center (a community hospital) and Seattle Children’s Hospital (a large pediatric hospital).
 The variety of facilities strengthens training, challenges residents to be adaptable, and prepares them to care for patients in any setting.

 Residents also have the opportunity to rotate at one of our rural partnership sites, at either St. Luke's Wood River Medical Center in Ketchum, Idaho, or Peace Island Medical Center in Friday Harbor, Washington.
-A patient letter in the San Juan newspaper on Friday Harbor describes the wonderful care she recieved from one a UW EM resident.

 2. Trauma Doc and Medic One Doc Roles